 Diabetes

-At Accessible Pharmacy Services we understand the challenges of living with diabetes and part of the blind and low vision community.
+At Accessible Pharmacy Services we understand the challenges of living with diabetes and living with a disability.
 We have professionals on staff who are experts in all facets of diabetes care and deeply understand the unique needs of patients in our community.

 Diabetes is difficult to manage and should not be something you have to navigate alone.
 There are a number of factors to consider: